 The fundamentals driving CVOR demand are structural and unlikely to change in the near term.

 Aging population and cardiovascular disease burden.
-The American Heart Association’s 2024 Heart Disease and Stroke Statistics report found that cardiovascular disease accounts for about 1 in every 5 deaths in the US.
+The American Heart Association’s 2026 Heart Disease and Stroke Statistics report recorded 915,973 US deaths in 2023 with cardiovascular disease as the underlying cause, and found that heart disease and stroke together claimed more lives that year than all forms of cancer and chronic lower respiratory disease combined.
+Coronary heart disease alone accounted for 38.2% of CVD deaths.
+Between 2021 and 2023, 130.6 million US adults – 48.9% of the adult population – had some form of CVD.
 Coronary artery disease, valvular disease, and aortic disease all increase with age, and the US population over 65 continues to grow.
 Cardiac surgery volume is sustained by this demographic reality.

 Expanding indications for cardiac surgery.
 Heart transplantation lists have grown.
 LVAD implantation for destination therapy in end-stage heart failure has expanded the surgical population.
 Congenital cardiac surgery survival rates have improved to the point where adults with congenital heart disease now require reoperation – a growing caseload at specialist centers.